How Will Data Science Accelerate the Circular Economy?

 • Selecting the right locations for our recycling centres

-• Optimizing the flows of used items collection
+• Optimising the flow of used items collection

 • Sizing the capacity of sorting and recycling centres

-The objective is to minimize the cost of collecting, sorting and recycling used items to have a profitable and sustainable circular model.
+The objective is to minimise the cost of collecting, sorting, and recycling used items to achieve a profitable, sustainable circular model.

-💡 For more details on how to create a network optimization model,
+💡 For more details on how to create a network optimisation model,

 Robust Supply Chain Networks with Monte Carlo Simulation